wayneIBM/vpc-on-classic/errors.md

 Rules with a 'tcp' or 'udp' protocol may have an unset port range (to apply the rule to all traffic), or they may specify a port range.
 To restrict traffic to a single port, set both the minimum and maximum port to the port value.
 For example, the following command would create a rule to allow SSH on port 22: `ibmcloud is security-group-rule-add <id> inbound tcp --port-min 22 --port-max 22`.

-For further information on security group rule configurations, refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic).
+For further information on security group rule configurations, refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external}.

 ## security_group_port_range_invalid_protocol
 **Message**: A port range was specified with a protocol of 'icmp'.
 A port range is only valid for a protocol of 'tcp' or 'udp'.

 Rules with an 'icmp' protocol have a type and code.
 Rules with 'tcp' or 'udp' protocols have a port range.
-For further information on security group rule configurations, refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic).
+For further information on security group rule configurations, refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external}.

 ## security_group_remote_group_not_in_vpc
 **Message**: The remote group is not in the same VPC as this security group.

 Security group rules may refer to a remote security group, allowing traffic between attached interfaces of the two groups.
 Remote security groups must be in the same VPC.
 Use `GET /v1/security_groups?2019-01-01` or `ibmcloud is security-groups` to view current security groups and their VPCs.

-For further instructions to fix this problem, refer to the [Using Security Groups document](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-using-security-groups){: new_window}.
+For further instructions to fix this problem, refer to the [Using Security Groups document](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-using-security-groups).

 ## security_group_remoting_rules